MCoder1013/COSC3339-ReservationSystem/DEVELOPMENT.md

 Then, edit the new file that got created in `backend/migrations/sqls/` with your migration name and that ends in `-up.sql`.

-The `up` file is the one that gets run automatically.
+The `up` file is the one that gets run automatically and is where you should put your SQL that updates the database.
 Editing the `down` migration is optional, that's just used if you want to allow a database update to be undone.

 To manually run a migration (which is usually unnecessary), run `npx db-migrate up`.
 To undo the last migration (if the `down.sql` is implemented), use `npx db-migrate down`.